serenity-is/docs/tutorials/courses/README.md

 ## Verifying the Migration

-After running the migration, verify the applied schema changes.
+After running the migration, let's verify the applied schema changes.

-Confirm that the `Departments` table has been created:
+Check that the `Department` table has been created:

 - Open **SQL Server Management Studio (SSMS)** or **Visual Studio**
 - Connect to the database used by the Serenity application
 - Expand the **Tables** node under the target database
-- Locate the `[dbo].[Departments]` table
+- Locate the `[dbo].[Department]` table

 Executed migrations are tracked in the `[dbo].[VersionInfo]` table, which records version numbers and timestamps to ensure schema consistency across environments.